 1 cup peanuts, unsalted or lightly salted, lightly crushed

-Combine the noodles and the peanuts in a large bowl.
-Pour the butterscotch-peanut butter mixture over and stir to combine.
+Combine noodles and peanuts in a large bowl.
+Pour butterscotch-peanut butter mixture over and stir to combine.
 All of the noodles and nuts should be coated.

-Drop the mixture by heaping tablespoons onto the prepared baking sheet.
+Drop mixture by heaping tablespoons onto prepared baking sheet.
 Allow to fully set before serving.
 In warmer months, this is best done in the fridge.
-If chilled, let them sit at room temperature for several minutes before serving.
+If chilled, let sit at room temperature for several minutes before serving.